SathtikBose/HowToUploadReactCodeToGitHub/README.md

     "predeploy": "npm run build",
     "deploy": "gh-pages -d build",

+step 4:if the project is made on vite then the script will be this in the package.json

+    "predeploy": "npm run build",
+    "deploy": "gh-pages -d dist",

 step 5: Initialize Git  Run this command in the root directory

     git init